The following Board Policies address policies related to Campus SaVE:

 - Unwelcome or inappropriate touching, patting, or pinching including giving unrequested neck or shoulder massages.

-- Intimidating or demeaning remarks or behavior, which may not be sexually motivated, but are clearly based on stereotypes of gender.
+- Intimidating or demeaning remarks or behavior, which may not be sexually motivated, but are clearly based on stereotypes of sex.

 - Consensual sexual relationships where such relationships lead to favoritism of a student or subordinate employee with whom the teacher or superior is sexually involved and where such favoritism adversely affects other students and/or employees.